Need help with this?

-These are called rich snippets and you get these by adding Schema markup in the source code of your content.
-Bing, Google and Yandex use this markup to present rich snippets in their search results.
+These are called rich snippets and you get these by adding Schema markup to your content.
+Bing, Google and Yandex use this markup to present these rich snippets in their search results.

 You can control this schema by going to All in One SEO > General Settings > Schema Settings.

 You can also enable our Schema markup for Custom Post Types and Custom Taxonomies by using the API filter hook here.

 Schema markup not in All in One SEO

 At this time, All in One SEO does not add markup for other types of rich snippets such as products.
 This is to avoid conflicting with markup output by other plugins.
 To add these types of rich snippets you need to use a plugin that is specific to the type of rich snippet you want.